d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex4/data-access-control/README.md

 ## Create Local Table
-In the first step you define a local table, which contains allowed value for a user.
+In the first step you define a local table, which contains the allowed value for a user.

 1. Navigate to the Repository Explorer
 2. Click on _**Create - Local Table**_ Button to create a new view